elliottt/elliottt.github.io/content/cv/index.md

 ## groq, inc. Sept 2017 - March 2019
 **Compiler Engineer** - Worked on a compiler for tensorflow models, targeting a custom ASIC that accelerates inference.
-Focusing on compiler performance and optimization of results.
+Focused on compiler performance and optimization of results.

 ## Galois, Inc. - Sept 2007 - Sept 2017